Burp Suite, Website Hacking

 As we hover and select the value from the shared Response, we got some manipulation at the Start and the End delimiters.
 Thus, hit the Save button and our custom location will be defined up at the panel.

-Now simply hit the “Start Live Capture” button having the Cookie option selected at the “Token Location within Response” section.
+Now simply select the Cookie option at the “Token Location within Response” section and hit the “Start Live Capture” button.

-And, as we did that a new window [ Live capture #1 ] got popped up.
+And, as we did that, a new window [ Live capture 1 ] popped up.
 Okay!!
 But what’s this?
 Let’s define it all.

-As soon as the “Start Live Capture” button got fired up, Burp repeated the original request (potentially about a thousand times) and thereby extract all the tokens received from the responses.
+As soon as the “Start Live Capture” button fired up, Burp repeated the original request (potentially about a thousand times) and thereby extracted all the tokens received from the responses.

-However, within all this, once the Capture page boots up, a progress bar is displayed with a counter of tokens generated and the requests made by the sequencer.
-A number of buttons also contributes into this Live Capture window as –
+However, within all this, once the Capture page boots up, it displays a progress bar with a counter of tokens generated and the requests made by the sequencer.
+A number of buttons also contribute to this Live Capture window as –

-- Save Tokens: Output can be dropped down as in the form of randomized generated tokens into a defined file.
+4. Save Tokens: You can drop down the output in the form of randomized generated tokens into a defined file.

-- Auto analyze: This check box (if enabled) will thus help the Sequencer to dump the analyzed results as soon as a specific number of tokens are generated.
+5. Auto analyze: If you enable this check box, the Sequencer will dump the analyzed results as soon as you generate a specific number of tokens.

-- Analyze now: This button is only available when at least 100 tokens have been generated and if clicked, will thus print out the analyzed report on the screen.
+6. Analyze now: This button is only available when you have generated at least 100 tokens, and if you click it, the system will print out the analyzed report on the screen.

 So, let’s pause the sequencer and then we’ll hit the Analyze now button, such in order to determine what it gathers.